imfatant/test/README.md

     By the way, the JST-SH is a horrible connector.
 It may be tiny, but that makes it hard to work with, plus it has a habit of working loose.

     I should also mention other connector types you'll come across (on the other end of the cables you'll be making up).
-The JST-GH 1.25 mm pitch probably my favourite connector - it's sturdy and has an integrated catch mechanism.
+The JST-GH 1.25 mm pitch is probably my favourite connector - it's sturdy and has an integrated catch mechanism.
 In the wild, you'll see 4, 5 and 6-way.
 Next, there's the Molex PicoBlade 1.25 mm pitch connector, also nice, and available in 'free floating' female (called a 'receptacle') and male (called a 'plug housing') varieties - great for field-pluggable connections.
 Grab some from 2-way through to 6-way.
 And of course, there's the venerable Mini-PV 2.54 mm connector (a.k.a.
 Harwin M20 / Futaba / Hitec / 'standard black R/C-style connector').

     Naturally, you'll need to buy the crimp contacts for all these (they're all different).